-A dentist thinks about multiple factors when deciding which restoration is best for you.
+A dentist thinks about multiple factors when deciding between a crown or a filling.
 Most factors relate to how much tooth structure remains.

 - Are you a grinder?
 If you are hard on your teeth, then a crown may be appropriate with only 40% of the original tooth missing.

 - Would a veneer work instead?
 Sometimes a middle option is a veneer.

 - What are the cosmetic needs of the patient?
 Occasionally, a better esthetic outcome can be achieved with a crown or a veneer.

 Want to discuss which is better a crown or a filling?